Matt Gingold is a creative producer and transdisciplinary artist weaving together critical theory, media installation and audiovisual performance.

-His work has been widely presented nationally and internationally, including at Ars Electronica (Austria), Werkleitz (Germany), Medialab-Prado (Slovenia), Teatro Mayor (Columbia), MOCA Taipei (Taiwan), Expo Bicentenario (Mexico), Seoul Festival (Korea), Melaka Festival (Malaysia), Simon Fraser University (Canada), OneArtSpace (NY), MONA’s Festival of Music and Art (TAS), Perth Institute of Contemporary Art (WA), Malthouse (VIC), Sydney Theatre Company (NSW), Carriageworks (NSW), Brown’s Mart (NT), Melbourne Museum (VIC) and the National Portrait Gallery of Australia (ACT).
+National and international arts presenters: Ars Electronica (Austria), Werkleitz (Germany), Medialab-Prado (Madrid/Slovenia), Teatro Mayor (Columbia), MOCA Taipei (Taiwan), Expo Bicentenario (Mexico), Seoul Festival (Korea), Melaka Festival (Malaysia), OneArtSpace (New York), MONA’s Festival of Music and Art (TAS), Perth Institute of Contemporary Art (WA), Malthouse (VIC), Sydney Theatre Company (NSW), Carriageworks (NSW), Brown’s Mart (NT), National Portrait Gallery of Australia (ACT).

-2001: Bachelor of Media Arts with Distinction, Royal Melbourne Institute of Technology (RMIT).
+1997-99: Bachelor of Media Arts with Distinction, Royal Melbourne Institute of Technology (RMIT) Australia.

 2017-2018: Lead Innovation Researcher and Programmer, Dynaikon, research and development of GPU accelerated computer vision, symmetry analysis and machine learning algorithms for human user interaction in the fields of dance, performance and gesture.